-At present IMD is receiving and processing meteorological data from three Indian satellites namely Kalpana-1, INSAT-3D & INSAT-3DR.
-Kalpana-1 was launched on $12^{th}$ September, 2002 and is currently located at $72.5^{\circ}$ E. INSAT-3D launched on 26 July 2013 is positioned at $82^{\circ}$ E and INSAT 3DR launched on 8 September,2016 is located at $74^{\circ}$ E .
-Kalpana-1 has payload of Very High Resolution Radiometer (VHRR) for imaging the earth in three channels viz.
-Visible (0.55-0.75 $\mu$ m), Infra-Red (10.5-12.5 $\mu$ m) and Water vapour (5.7-7.1 $\mu$ m) having resolution of 2X2 km in visible and 8X8 km in Water vapour (WV) and Infra-red (IR) channels.
-INSAT-3D and INSAT-3DR have an advanced imager with six imagery channels {Visible (0.55-0.75 $\mu$ m), Short wave Infra-Red (SWIR) (1.55-1.70 $\mu$ m), Medium Infra-Red (MIR) (3.80-4.00 $\mu$ m), Thermal Infra-Red-1(TIR-1) (10.2-11.3 $\mu$ m), TIR-2 (11.5-12.5 $\mu$ m), & WV (6.50-7.10 $\mu$ m)} and a nineteen channel sounder (18 IR & 1 Visible) for derivation of atmospheric temperature and moisture profiles.
-It provides 1 km. resolution imagery in visible band, 4 km resolution in IR band and 8 km in WV channel.
+At present IMD is receiving and processing meteorological data from two Indian geostationary Meteorological satellites namely INSAT-3D & INSAT-3DR.
+INSAT-3D launched on 26 July 2013 is positioned at 82°E and INSAT 3DR launched on 28th Aug 2016 is located at 74°E. INSAT-3D and INSAT-3DR have an advanced imager with six imagery channels {Visible (0.55-0.75 μ m), Short wave Infra-Red (SWIR) (1.55-1.70 μ m), Medium Infra-Red (MIR) (3.80-4.00 μ m), Thermal Infra-Red-1(TIR-1) (10.2-11.3 μ m), TIR-2 (11.5-12.5 μ m), & WV (6.50-7.10 μ m)} and a nineteen channel sounder (18 IR & 1 Visible) for derivation of atmospheric temperature and moisture profiles.
+Imager payload provides 1 km. resolution imagery in visible& SWR band, 4 km resolution in IR band and 8 km in WV band.

-At Present about 48 nos. of satellite images are taken daily from Kalpana-1, INSAT-3D and INSAT-3DR.
-Half hourly satellite imageries are also obtained from all the six imager channels and hourly images from the sounder channels of INSAT-3D satellite.
-All the received data from the satellite are processed and archived in National Satellite Data Center (NSDC), New Delhi.
-INSAT-3D Meteorological Data Processing System (IMDPS) is processing meteorological data from INSAT-3D and supports all operational activities of the Satellite Meteorology Division on round the clock basis.
-Cloud Imagery Data are processed and transmitted to forecasting offices of the IMD as well as to the other users in India and foreign countries.
+At Present about 48 nos. of satellite cloud images are taken daily from each of INSAT-3D and INSAT-3DR in a staggered mode so that effectively, after every fifteen minutes a new set of satellite cloud Images from imager become available to the forecasters and atmospheric profile of temperature and humidity from Sounder payload are obtained on hourly basis of Indian land region and one and half hourly basis of Indian ocean region from INSAT-3D and INSAT-3DR satellites.
+INSAT-3D Meteorological Data Processing System (IMDPS) is processing meteorological data from INSAT-3D and INSAT3-DR that supports all operational activities of the Satellite Meteorology Division on round the clock basis and all the processed data is archived.
+All the Cloud Imageries and derived products Data are transmitted to forecasting offices of the IMD through dedicated website as well as to the other users in India and foreign countries through FTP/GTS.